-- 4.2.2 The Township has established a minimum residential intensification target of 10% for Amherstview and 20% for Odessa and Bath. - 4.2.3 Council envisages that:

-a) The majority of residential growth will take place as an expansion to existing serviced urban areas within Loyalist Township, that is, within the settlement areas of Amherstview, Bath, and Odessa;

-b) The rural settlement pattern will contain very limited residential development;

-b) c) Limited amounts of residential growth by consent in the hamlets of Millhaven, Morven, Stella, d) Industrial development is directed to the Loyalist East Business Park which has water, sanitary and storm-water services, and Taylor Kidd Industrial Complex areas where municipal water and storm sewer services are or will be generally available;
+- 4.2.2 The Township has established a minimum residential intensification target of 10% for Amherstview and 20% for Odessa and Bath. - 4.2.3 Council envisages that: - a) The majority of residential growth will take place as an expansion to existing serviced urban areas within Loyalist Township, that is, within the settlement areas of Amherstview, Bath, and Odessa; - b) The rural settlement pattern will contain very limited residential development; - b) c) Areas of secondary and small Limited amounts of residential growth by consent are in the hamlets of Millhaven, Morven, Stella, Violet, and Wilton followed by limited estate development and land severance by consent - c) d) Industrial development is directed to the Loyalist East Business Park which has water, sanitary and storm-water services, and Taylor Kidd Industrial Complex areas where municipal water and storm sewer services are or will be generally available; - d) e) Areas of environmental sensitivity are protected from incompatible activities while being integrated with the Township and Conservation Authority open space systems, as well as local land trusts; - e) f) Opportunities are created for the development of an integrated pedestrian, vehicular, and bicycle system; and - f) g) Resource areas with agricultural and aggregate potential are identified and protected from incompatible uses. - 4.2.4 The Township will provide for a range of uses and opportunities for intensification and redevelopment where it can be accommodated within existing settlement areas, and where there is the availability of suitable or planned infrastructure and public services.

-Violet, and Wilton.-and estate development

-e) Areas of environmental sensitivity are protected from incompatible activities while being integrated with the Township and Conservation Authority open space systems, as well as local land trusts;

-e) f) Opportunities are created for the development of an integrated pedestrian, vehicular, and bicycle system; and f) g) Resource areas with agricultural and aggregate potential are identified and protected from incompatible uses.

-4.2.4 The Township will provide for a range of uses and opportunities for intensification and redevelopment where it can be accommodated within existing settlement areas, and where there is the availability of suitable or planned infrastructure and public services.

 - 4.2.5 The Township will encourage intensification and redevelopment through the development of vacant or underutilized land, or through the redevelopment of existing buildings.
-Consideration will also be given to compatibility with surrounding properties, specifically: - The provision of sufficient parking - The protection of natural and cultural heritage features - The availability of suitable or planned infrastructure and public services - The suitability of building type, lot size, building height and exterior design - 4.2.6 The Township will promote design and orientation which:

-b) maximizes energy efficiency and conservation, and considers the mitigating effects of vegetation;

-c) maximizes opportunities for the use of renewable energy systems and alternative energy systems; and

-- d) maximizes vegetation within settlement areas, where feasible. - 4.2.7 Additional opportunities for intensification will be provided through supporting policies for garden suites in accordance with Section 7.3.2 and secondary units in accordance with Section 7.3.3. - 4.2.8 The Township will maintain and inventory of vacant sites suitable for infilling and other forms of intensification. - 4.2.9 The Township will monitor the targets identified in 4.2.1 to ensure the policies and programs put in place to support intensification are effective.
+Consideration will also be given to compatibility with surrounding properties, specifically: - The provision of sufficient parking - The protection of natural and cultural heritage features - The availability of suitable or planned infrastructure and public services - The suitability of building type, lot size, building height and exterior design - 4.2.6 The Township will promote design and orientation which: - b) maximizes energy efficiency and conservation, and considers the mitigating effects of vegetation; - c) maximizes opportunities for the use of renewable energy systems and alternative energy systems; and - d) maximizes vegetation within settlement areas, where feasible. - 4.2.7 Additional opportunities for intensification will be provided through supporting policies for garden suites in accordance with Section 7.3.2 and secondary units in accordance with Section 7.3.3. - 4.2.8 The Township will maintain an inventory of vacant sites suitable for infilling and other forms of intensification. - 4.2.9 The Township will monitor the targets identified in 4.2.1 to ensure the policies and programs put in place to support intensification are effective.